openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the same or different device on which requested Credential(s) are stored.

-This specification also supports the response to be sent not only using redirects but also using HTTP POST request.
-This enables sending the response across devices, or sending the response large in size that exceeds redirect URL character limitations.
+This specification supports the response being sent using a redirect but also using a HTTP POST request.
+This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.

 Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].